php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

-2. Developers who want their classes to be autoloadable by a _conforming autoloader_ will specify how their _namespace prefixes_ correspond to _resource bases_.
+2. Developers who want their classes to be autoloadable by a _conforming autoloader_ will specify how their _namespace prefixes_ correspond to _base directories_.
 The approach is left to the autoloader developer.
 It may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.

-3. The order in which a _conforming autoloader_ attempts to process multiple _resource bases_ corresponding to a _namespace prefix_ is not
+3. The order in which a _conforming autoloader_ attempts to process multiple _base directories_ corresponding to a _namespace prefix_ is not
 within the scope of this specification.
 Refer to the documentation of the _conforming autoloader_ for more information.

 ## 5. Examples

 The following examples MUST NOT be regarded as part of the specification.

 ### 5.1.
 Example Technique

-The aim of this "Example Technique" is to highlight how an autoloader could transform a _autoloadable class name_ into a _resource path_.
+The aim of this "Example Technique" is to highlight how an autoloader could transform a _autoloadable class name_ into a _mapped file name_.

-Given a UNIX-like file system _scheme_, a _fully qualified class name_ of `\Acme\Log\Writer\FileWriter`, a _namespace prefix_ of `Acme\Log\`, and a
+Given a UNIX-like file system, a _fully qualified class name_ of `\Acme\Log\Writer\FileWriter`, a _namespace prefix_ of `Acme\Log\`, and a
-_resource base_ of `/path/to/acme-log/src/`, the above specification will
+_base directory_ of `/path/to/acme-log/src/`, the above specification will
 result in the following actions by a _conforming autoloader_:

 1. `\Acme\Log\Writer\FileWriter` becomes `Acme\Log\Writer\FileWriter`.

-2. The _namespace prefix_ is replaced with the _resource base_.
+2. The _namespace prefix_ is replaced with the _base directory_.
 That is,
 `Acme\Log\Writer\FileWriter` is transformed into `/path/to/acme-log/src/Writer\FileWriter`.

 3. The _namespace separators_ in the _relative class name_ are replaced with
-_scheme_-appropriate separators.
+appropriate directory separators.
 That is, `/path/to/acme-log/src/Writer\FileWriter` is tranformed into `/path/to/acme-log/src/Writer/FileWriter`.

-4. The result is appended with `.php` to give a _resource path_ of `/path/to/acme-log/src/Writer/FileWriter.php`.
+4. The result is appended with `.php` to give a _mapped file name_ of `/path/to/acme-log/src/Writer/FileWriter.php`.

-5. The _scheme_ is searched.
-If the _resource path_ exists, it is
-included, required, or otherwise loaded so that it is available.
+5. The target file system is searched.
+If a _mapped file name_ exists, it is included, required, or otherwise loaded so that it is available.